-Data are collected at long-term sites within the Bonanza Creek Experimental Forest (BCEF), the Caribou-Poker Creek Research Watersheds (CPCRW), the Regional Site Network (RSN), the Eight Mile Lake area (EML), and at long-term experiments such as the Alaska Peatland Experiment (APEX).
-Detailed information are provided online for these BNZ Research Areas, and for locations/interactive maps of individual BNZ Study Sites.
-In addition, hundreds of other locations throughout interior Alaska have/are being monitored for numerous other parameters, and are described within individual data files.
+Data are collected at sites within the Bonanza Creek Experimental Forest (BCEF), the Caribou-Poker Creek Research Watershed (CPCRW), the Regional Site Network (RSN), the Eight Mile Lake area (EML), and at long-term experiments such as the Alaska Peatland Experiment (APEX).
+Detailed information are provided online for these BNZ Research Areas, as are locations/interactive maps of individual BNZ Study Sites.
+Hundreds of other locations throughout Interior Alaska have been and are being monitored for numerous other parameters, and are described within individual data files.

 Table 1.
 Parameters measured by BNZ LTER monitoring program.